s-lasch/s-lasch.github.io/_posts/kNN/2023-05-26-k-NN-Classification-with-Cross-Validation.md

 ---
 tag: K-Nearest Neighbors
-title: Classification Using kNN With Cross-Validation
+title: k-NN Classification With Cross-Validation
 ---

 This article goes into detail about the implementation of cross-validation for $k$-NN classifiers, ties, and touches on confusion matrices.
 Links to external references are provided, and it is also recommended to use other sources to cross-validate *my* work with that of others! 😉